 Generally, stock prices will rise once investors realize a problem is short-term.
 However, prices can fall more if the market underestimates a company’s problems.

 Hence, an excellent way to short stocks is to concentrate on those businesses you understand best.
-You can identify these companies by making a list of your interests, knowledge, and experience and comparing it to stock listings.
+You can identify these companies by listing your interests, knowledge, and experience and comparing them to stock listings.

-Also, set aside a specific amount of money to use for shorting and only spend those funds.
+Also, set aside a specific amount of money for shorting and only spend those funds.
 If you run out of money, stop and wait until you get more money.

 Most importantly, learn not to overestimate your abilities.
 Most people fail at shorting because they underestimate market volatility and overestimate their insight and trading abilities.